Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 There are a lot of resources both for the workshop and after so that you can feel *comfortable and confident* with PyTest.

-There are a lot of features to PyTest and 80% of usage uses just 20% so I will highlight the essentials, the rest you just need to be aware of rather than fully grasp *now*.
+There are a lot of features to PyTest but 20% of them will cover 80% of your needs, so I will highlight the essentials, the rest you just need to be aware of rather than fully grasp *now*.

 ## Who am I?

 I am an 'adhoc' freelance Backend Pythonista and Test Automation Engineer living in Brighton, UK.

+I am also working on a project 'AI Powered Knowledge Systems'.

 ![brighton](../images/workshop/brighton.jpg)

 ### Volounteer coach